American Fact Finder

 The American FactFinder is an extensive source for census statistics from the U.S. Census Bureau.
 Users can create data tables from the Decennial Census (2000 and 2010), the American Community Survey (2000-present), and the Economic Census (1997, 2002, 2007, and 2012) and download those tables into spreadsheet files.
 See http://factfinder2.census.gov/faces/nav/jsf/pages/what_we_provide.xhtml for a list of available data collections.

 Current Population Survey (CPS)

-The Current Population Survey, a joint project between the Bureau of Labor Statistics and the U.S. Census Bureau, is a monthly survey that collects basic socio-demographic information and labor force characteristics along with various supplemental studies on matters such as voter registration, internet usage, school enrollment, and fertility.
-To access CPS data files, users can go through the Data Ferrett.
-Alternately, they can go to the National Bureau of Economic Research's CPS site here or to the IPUMS CPS site here.
+The Current Population Survey is a joint project between the Bureau of Labor Statistics and the U.S. Census Bureau.
+The CPS is a monthly survey that collects basic socio-demographic information, labor force characteristics, and economic status.
+To access CPS data files, users can download the data from an FTP site or use various tools for creating tables from the microdata.
+Alternately, they can go to the National Bureau of Economic Research's CPS site or to IPUMS-CPS.

 National Survey of Familes and Households (NSFH)